vmiklos/vmexam/cap2exif/README.md

 cap2exif
 ```

-It'll set captions so that tools like [Geeqie](https://www.geeqie.org/) or
+Then it'll set captions so that tools like [Geeqie](https://www.geeqie.org/) or
 [Memories](https://github.com/pulsejet/memories) can show those captions.

+### Renaming files

+When the `-r` option is used, the tool names images based on exif data, so that multiple DSC0001.jpg
+can be placed into a single directory, without manual renaming.